 MastersinCommunications.com categorizes these programs under organizational communication and/or strategic communication depending on their curricula.
 Find online master’s in communication management programs on the online Master’s in Organizational Communication programs and online Master’s in Strategic Communication programs pages.

-How to Research Online Master’s in Professional Communication Programs
+How to Research Online Master’s in Corporate Communication Programs

 While the categories outlined above are useful in determining the types of programs to research, prospective students should keep in mind that, as these programs are all within the same general field of corporate or business communication, many of them have overlapping coursework or course concepts.
 For example, many master’s in strategic communication programs include classes on public relations, marketing communication, and organizational leadership.
 (Check out our FAQ on master’s in strategic communication versus master’s in public relations programs for more information.)